 It takes a lot to be a parent.
-A lot of money.
 A lot of energy.
 A lot of patience.
 And — let’s be honest — a lot of money.
 Haven Life wants to lend a hand.
 No, we’re not available to babysit, but we’ve spoken to some experts (plus a few moms and dads) to get their advice on starting a family, raising a family, and yes, paying for a family.
 These are their stories, and this is our “Growing Family” series

 “Whenever I think about becoming a parent, there’s never a partner in the picture.”